wandy-dev/hero/README.md

 copy herorc-example to `~/.herorc`

-Add the names off the apps on your heroku account to the `APPS` array Add any commands you would like to run to the `COMMANDS` array
+Add the names of the apps on your heroku account to the `APPS` array Add any commands you would like to run to the `COMMANDS` array

 ### Usage